Category: Law Articles

 A Scenario**

-Fixed Fees in Collaborative Family Law Cases*You thought the marriage to the love of your life was going to be forever.
+You thought the marriage to the love of your life was going to be forever.
 After his six-month affair with the attractive woman from his department at the ad agency he works for, you just do not trust him anymore as your husband.

 You met at Emerson College and have been married for 15 years.
 He is a great father to your three children who are six, ten and 14.
 He is attentive to them, is a great provider and a respectful person.
 You want to get a divorce and would like to work this divorce out amicably using the collaborative process.